ItsAlanK/apr-breathwork/README.md

 ### Epics ###

 Epics were used to identify the broad features and design considerations before breaking them down into the indivual user stories used to design the site.
-1. As a user I can browse for posts I am interested in so that I can learn more about speedruns and games I am interested in.
+1. As a user I can browse and search the different products available on the store and read about the business
-2. As a user I can make posts in various categories to share my ideas and accomplishments with others
+2. As a user I can register for an account with the site
-3. As a user I can like and comment on posts so that I can be involved in the community without creating posts.
+3. As a user I can purchase available products
-4. As an admin I can manage posts so that content can be categorized and moderated.
+4. As an admin I can manage products on the store

 <a name="user-stories"></a>